 A classic pair of chino shorts by Ben Sherman - essentials for any summer wardrobe, with plenty of pocket space and the iconic Ben Sherman branding.
-With a tailored fit, zip and button fastening and a true fit, this men's pair of stretch stone cotton chino shorts will complete any casual wardrobe with ease.
-Ideal for a smart casual wardrobe, these men's stone chino shorts are an essential from the original mod brand.
+With a tailored fit, zip and button fastening and a true fit, this men's pair of stretch dark navy cotton chino shorts will complete any casual wardrobe with ease.
+Ideal for a smart casual wardrobe, these men's dark navy chino shorts are an essential from the original mod brand.
 Est 1963.

 Designed in UK